 Mr. Harper is a member of the Cherokee Nation of Oklahoma.
 While attending New York University School of Law, he served as Articles & Note Editor for the Journal of International Law & Politics.
 He is the recipient of numerous awards, including The Rockefeller Foundation NGL Fellowship, Skadden Fellowship, The University of Arizona Indigenous Peoples Law Program Senior Fellowship, The American Bar Association Business Law Division Ambassadorship, The Fowler Fellowship for Public Policy, The Root-Tilden-Snow Scholarship and The Center for International Studies Fellowship.

 The National Law Journal selected Mr. Harper as one of 50 “Most Influential Minority Lawyers in America” in May 2008.
-He is listed in the 2012 and the three years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business.
+He is listed in the 2013 and the four years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business.
 Mr. Harper was recognized in The Best Lawyers in America® for Native American Law in 2013 and the five years immediately preceding.
 He is listed as a 2010, 2012 and 2013 Washington D.C.
 "Super Lawyer" in Native American Law by Super Lawyers magazine.
 Diversity & The Bar magazine selected Mr. Harper as one of 14 minority "Rainmakers."
 In 2001, he was selected as a Leadership Conference on Civil Rights delegate to the World Conference Against Racism in Durban, South Africa.

 Professional & Community Activities

 American Progressive Caucus Policy Foundation, Board Member

 Cherokee Nation of Oklahoma, Member

 Native American Bar Association of Washington, D.C., Past President